Books for boys who dare to be different

 Thunder Boy Jr (by Sherman Alexie) is all about identity.
 It tells the story of a young boy’s search for what defines him as different from his dad.
 The father-son relationship is beautifully depicted – this is a son who loves his dad but doesn’t want to be the same as him.
 A son who wants to forge his own way in the world.
 Absolutely enchanting text and illustrations, a real thought provoker.

 Strictly No Elephants (by Lisa Mantchev) is all about not fitting in.
 About arbitrary rules that don’t make sense and which exclude pet elephants (and their little boy owners).
 It’s about overcoming disappointment and exclusion and finding a way to create your own club where pet elephants (and their little boy owners) are welcome.
 A lovely lyrical read with sweet illustrations and a clear inclusion theme.

 Have I missed out your favourite book?
 Please do let me know by leaving a comment below and I will be sure to check it out!
 Not found what you are looking for?
 Check out these Best books for raising empathetic boys.
-For reluctant readers, how about these Books to make boys love reading.
 Or, for girls, try these Books for raising confident girls.